erxes/erxes/docs/docs/installation/docker.md

 title: Docker
 ---

-This steps explain how to install Erxes on Docker Hub, to do it, follow the instructions.
+These steps explain how to install Erxes on Docker Hub, to do it, follow the instructions.

 [erxes on docker hub](https://hub.docker.com/u/erxes/)